The Main Immune Organ

 Thymalin Live Cell Injections

-So-called “live cell” glandular therapies are pharmaceutically prepared extracts of thymus and other animal glands for injection.
+So-called “live cell” glandular therapies are pharmaceutically prepared extracts of the thymus and other animal glands for injection.
 The therapeutic goal is to bring back immune homeostasis, a natural balanced state of how the body defends against and prevents disease.
 A standard course involves intramuscular injections given daily for ten days to prime the immune system.
 A combination of thymus and spleen cell therapy works well for immune restoration.
 Weekly or monthly injections can follow the initial course.
 European laboratories follow rigid standards to produce live-cell preparations in German and Switzerland.
 They are considered safe with rare side effects.
-They are not FDA approved for use in the United States; however, naturopathic doctors do provide these therapies.
+They are not FDA-approved for use in the United States; however, naturopathic doctors provide these therapies.

 Thymic Peptides and Hormone Injections – Thymalin

 Thymic peptides are pharmaceutical preparations synthesized from E. coli.
 They help restore and balance the immune response.
 Thymalin is the synthetic version of thymulin and was first isolated from the thymus gland in 1977.
 Thymalin helps to reduce inflammation, increases T cell activity, and raises immunoglobulin A, and it has neuroprotective effects.
-Post 60 years of age, thymus stops synthesizing immunoglobulin A. Anti-aging physicians use combinations of thymalin and pineal gland peptides for life extension.
+Post 60 years of age, the thymus stops synthesizing immunoglobulin A. Anti-aging physicians use combinations of thymalin and pineal gland peptides for life extension.
 Thymosin Beta 4 (TB-500) protects against viral infections and enhances tissue regeneration for wound healing.
 It also promotes bone remodeling from fractures, including spinal stress fractures due to osteoporosis.
 Thymosin Alpha-1 is considered a potent immune regulator.
 It supports immune function against chronic viruses and fungal infections.
 Hormones such as Human growth hormone (HGH) and insulin-like growth factor (IGF-1) also improve the function of thymus cells and may influence thymus gland size.
-During aging, the production of HGH and IGF-1 decline and immunity weakens.
+During aging, the production of HGH and IGF-1 decline, and immunity weakens.
 Animal studies show that boosting IGF-1 restores thymic size and function and may increase T cell count.

 A healthy, well-functioning thymus gland is necessary to protect the body from infections and ward off cancer.
 It also sets the pace of aging.
-The gland functions best at young age.
-With progressing age, thymus loses its competency and often fails to protect against cancer and viral infections, like influenza and coronaviruses.
+The gland functions best at a young age.
+With progressing age, the thymus loses its competency and often fails to protect against cancer and viral infections, like influenza and coronaviruses.
 Though zinc is the cornerstone nutrient for a competent thymus, additional nutrients, oral and injectable organ extracts, peptides, and hormones also contribute to regenerate the thymus gland.
-Governments and researchers spend lot of time and money on methods to destroy viruses, including the new coronavirus, but of most of these efforts are rendered unsuccessful.
-Vaccination makes more immunological sense, but keeping our own immunity relevant is a better solution.
+Governments and researchers spend a lot of time and money on methods to destroy viruses, including the new coronavirus, but most of these efforts are rendered unsuccessful.
+Vaccination makes more immunological sense, but keeping our immunity relevant is a better solution.
 Restoring immune homeostasis is an overlooked means to prolonging health during aging.